 Rack Mount PCs are computers that are contained in enclosures called Rack Mount cases.
 This specialized casing allows the computers to be mounted on a framework called a “Rack,” which resembles a steel cabinet.
 The computers go into the slots in the rack called “bays” where they can be screwed into place.
 Depending on the requirements of the business owners, the rack framework can have anywhere between six to 12 or even more bays that are stacked one over the other.

-As mentioned earlier, Rack Mount enclosures have an alphanumeric designation to indicate its height and these are 1U, 2U, 3U and so on.
+As mentioned earlier, Rack Mount enclosures have an alphanumeric designation to indicate their height and these are 1U, 2U, 3U, and so on.
 A 1U rack mount means that the enclosure measures 1.75 inches high, 2U is equivalent to twice that high or 3.5 inches and 3U would be three times as high or 5.25 inches.

 Benefits of Rack Mounting PCs

 1. Extra Protewebction

 With the computers in a special room, the central processing unit (CPU) is well-protected.
 If it were a regular desktop CPU that sits on or under a desk, it is more at risk of being damaged by regular office traffic or with liquids being spilled on its circuitry.
 Should one or two computer units require servicing, the company’s techs can work in the server room without interrupting the flow of office work.
 Being in a specialized room also keeps unauthorized persons from fiddling with the PC units.

 Computers on a rack receive better airflow, compared to a PC that is sitting on a desk.
 Server racks are usually kept in a special room called a data center where the temperature is controlled to ensure that the PCs are kept cool to run efficiently.

 Rack mounting PCs frees up spaces in the workplace that would have otherwise been taken up by the CPUs.
 It also eliminates unsightly and disorganized cabling between the CPU and the peripherals.